DreamOfTheRedChamber/system-design-interviews/DeepDive_MySQL_Db_Design.md

 select order_id from orders where order_id = 1
 ```

+#### Join
+* When joining two tables, assume table A has num1 returned according to the JOIN condition, table B has num2 returned according to the JOIN condition.
+And Assume num1 > num2.
+* Make sure:
+  * Query against table B (smaller) will be executed first.
+  * filters on table A (bigger) will be based on indexed column.
+* Avoid using more than three joins in any case.
+  * For join, handle that inside application code when the join is big.
+Business applications are easier to scale.
+* Two algorithms:
+  * Block nested join
+  * Nested loop join

 #### Avoid
+##### IN operator
+* When there are too few or many operators inside IN, it might not go through index.

 ##### Unequal filter when possible
 * Don't use "IS NOT NULL" or "IS NULL": Index (binary tree) could not be created on Null values.
 * Don't use != : Index could not be used.
 Could use < and > combined together.